eblanshey/safe-api/README.md

 First, the `toDoList` collection owned by the `props.userid` user will be fetched.
 After it is fetched, the callback will be called for each collection item, with the to-do id as the second argument, and the object (containing the userid) as the first argument.
 The function will return a new array of SafeObjects that will also be added to the same component.
 The `{}` indicates not to make each to-do its own prop, but rather combine them all in a single prop called `toDos`.
 The keys of the objects will be the entity IDs.

-For a complete example of hierarchyCallback, please see the Like component ----- in the demo app.
+For a complete example of hierarchyCallback, please see the [Like component](https://github.com/eblanshey/safe-demo/blob/master/src/components/Like.js) in the demo app.

 ### To Do / Future Ideas